5G-MAG/Tech/pages/Network_APIs/CAMARA_ConnectivityInsightsSubcriptions.md

 * Create a device object for the device which media flow is to be monitored.
 * Obtain IP address and port of the application server (Ingest Server of Production).

-### Step 1: Recurrent events/notifications on network quality
+### Step 1: Subcribe to recurrent events/notifications on network quality
 * **POST /subscriptions**, passing the **applicationProfileId** obtained in step 0, the address/port of an application server, and a device object.
 Indicate expiration time and maximum number of events.

 ## 5G-MAG's Self-Assessment